 Boekenhoutskloof describes the style of the wine as "a reflection of our belief that the Cape, with its Mediterranean climate, is eminently suited to blended reds.
 The make-up of this wine is tweaked from vintage to vintage to best reflect the season and the ancient vines of great character that are an integral part of the wine's charm and personality."

 This 2017 vintage is made up of Syrah 64%, Grenache 14%, Cinsault 11%, Cabernet Sauvignon 10% and the white grape, Viognier, 1%.
-This wine will develop a little more over the next few years but its lovely texture and myriad of flavours - dark berries, spice, chocolate, white pepper - can be enjoyed now.
+This wine will develop a little more over a few years but its lovely texture and myriad of flavours - dark berries, spice, chocolate, white pepper - can be enjoyed now.

 "The nose is exceptionally perfumed with an abundance of complex red and dark berry fruit, violets and intense aromas of white pepper.
 Dark brooding fruit follows through onto a structured, opulent palate with notes of cardamom, cumin, cloves and black pepper.
 The midpalate is rich, textured and balanced with integrated acidity, cocoa powdery tannins and a definite cedarwood character derived from French oak.
 White pepper lingers on a smooth, lifted finish."